Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-• Average maternal age ranks fourth highest globally and third in Europe
+• Average maternal age is 31.9 years, 3rd highest in Europe

-• Childlessness rate low, placing among the bottom ranks globally
+• Childlessness rate is among the lowest in Europe

 Key fertility indicators — Luxembourg